tiagoft/macunaima/README.md

 `data/audio`.
 This will facilitate access to audio files in the recommendation process.

+## Feature calculation

+On server startup, the feature calculation module will extract feature vectors from all tracks within the audio directory and add them to the metadata database.
+It will skip features that have already been calculated.

 ## API
 This API description assumes you are running the Macunaima server locally.
 If you deploy the system to a webserver, please remember to change all references